Luplow’s catch preserves Indians’ 6-5 win over Tigers

+DETROIT (AP) — Terry Francona could only watch as the ball sailed toward shallow right field.
+Jordan Luplow was either going to make the catch and win the game for Cleveland, or Detroit was going to score a run or two.

+“It’s like your stomach’s in your throat,” Francona said.
+“You kind of figure the game’s going to be over one way or the other.”

-DETROIT (AP) — Jordan Luplow made a diving catch on Eric Haase’s sinking liner to right field with the bases loaded, preserving a 6-5 victory for the Cleveland Indians over the Detroit Tigers on Monday night.
+Luplow made a diving catch on Eric Haase’s sinking liner with the bases loaded, preserving a 6-5 victory for the Indians over the Tigers on Monday night.
 Luplow, who entered as a defensive replacement an inning earlier, made the clutch grab for the final out to help closer Emmanuel Clase escape with his eighth save in nine chances.

+“That’s as close as you can come to losing without losing,” said Francona, who won his 698th game as Cleveland’s manager.
+“It was fun, but when I say fun it was agonizingly fun.”

 Spencer Turnbull allowed three runs in six innings for Detroit in his first game since pitching a no-hitter last week.
 It was the bullpen and some sloppy defense that cost the Tigers.
 Cleveland scored three unearned runs in the seventh to take a 6-3 lead, and although Willi Castro hit a two-run homer in the bottom of the inning, Detroit was unable to come all the way back.